21 Conversation Starters For A First Date (Spark Chemistry Every time)

 How to Keep a Conversation Going on a First Date

 The best way to keep a conversation going on a first date is to ask open ended questions that are a balance of personal, general (such as interests and hobbies), playful and deep.
-This will allow the person that you’re talking with to share something interesting about the topic or themselves and allow the conversation to keep flowing naturally.
+This will allow the person that you’re talking with to give you and genuine response.
+And share something interesting about the topic or themselves.
+Which in turn will allow the conversation to keep flowing naturally.

 It’s also a good idea to focus on topics that will give you greater insight into each others lives on many levels.
 Which will help you both determine if there will be a second or third date.

 And remember that when it comes to conversation on a first date.
 It’s just as important to listen (4) as much as you talk.

 Yes, first dates can be awkward, but they don’t have to be.
 Even if you’re shy, introverted, divorced or have been single for a long time.
 Or maybe just want to spice up the conversation and try something different.

 These conversation starters for a first date can be big help in figuring out what topics to talk about, and help make the date fun and exciting for you both!

 More Great Articles About Love and Dating